Ricardo Iorio: Hermética

 After the breakup of V8, Iorio did a couple of rehearsals with Martin Kyne from Kamikaze, but got nowhere.
 Finally, he formed the group Hermética with vocalist Claudio O'Connor, drummer Fabián Spataro and guitarist Antonio Romano.
 The name of the band is a reference to hermeticism; Iorio saw similarities between the hermetic doctrine and the context of the Argentine heavy metal.

 Their first show was in Centro Cultural Recoleta.
 Shortly after that show, Fabián Spataro left the band and was replaced by Tony Scotto.
-In 1989 they recorded their self-titled debut album, Hermética, through the new label Radio Tripoli.
+In 1989 they recorded their self-titled debut album, Hermética, through the new label Radio Trípoli.
 It was the first thrash metal long play recorded in Argentina.

 The band got a proposal to record an EP with just 27 hours of recording time.
 They accepted and recorded a rushed cover album, Intérpretes.
 The following full album, Ácido argentino, was certified gold, and the band played for Motörhead and Black Sabbath (with Ronnie James Dio) during their respective concerts in the country.

 The band's popularity grew from its inception, despite not having songs on radio or any really important broadcasting exposure.
 In 1993 they recorded the live album "En Vivo 1993 Argentina" at Stadium, and in 1994 they took part in the festival Monsters of Rock at the Estadio Monumental alongside Slayer, Kiss and Black Sabbath (with Tony Martin).
 In the presentation of their third album, "Víctimas del vaciamiento" (which was also certified Gold), they filled the Estadio Obras Sanitarias and recorded a live album.

 However, the band unexpectedly broke up at the end of 1994.
 Iorio argued that relations with the other band members had deteriorated, while others declared exhaustion from not being consulted on the organizational aspects of the band.